dataspike-io/MobileSDK-Android/README.md

 ```
 implementation files(‘libs/dataspike_mobile_sdk.aar’)
 ```
-4. Initialize SDK in your project as described above.
+4. Implement callback and initialize SDK in your project as described above.